 The command prompt will appear as in the following image.

-Before installing VMware Tools, you need to check the Internet connection.
-Because, for Ubuntu, VMware Tools software will be downloaded and installed from the Internet.
+Before installing VM Tools, you need to check the Internet connection.
+Because, VMware Tools will be downloaded and installed from the Internet.

 To ping over Ubuntu, you can execute the ping -c 2 www.google.com command.

 To install VMware Tools on Ubuntu, follow the apt-get install open-vm-tools-desktop -y command.

 Click Shut Down to Restart your Ubuntu virtual machine.

 After clicking the Shutdown option, click Restart to restart the virtual machine.

 After installing VM Tools in Ubuntu, you can review the display resolution of the virtual machine from the image below.

 How to Setup Linux/Ubuntu using VMware Workstation 12/14/15 ⇒ Video

 You can watch the video below to setup Ubuntu with the VMware virtual machine step by step, and you can also subscribe to our YouTube channel to support us.